The History of the Borgel WatchCopyright © Notice

 This advert appeared in 1905 in the La Chaux-de-Fonds trade journal "La Fédération Horlogère Suisse".
 You can see that it is quite different to the usual Borgel two piece case design, and I have never seen an actual watch with one of these screw together cases, If you have one, I would be really grateful if you would get in touch.
 Any information or pictures would be gratefully received and acknowledged.

 The text is in watch industry jargon of the time, which would presumably be well understood by readers of La Fédération Horlogère Suisse, but doesn't make for easy translation.
 Here is an approximate translation:

 Hermetic in Three Pieces

-This new hermetic screw case is formed of three parts: the bezel, the bottom and the middle, all three are screwed on the dust ring in which is fitted the movement.
+This new hermetic screw case is formed of three pieces; the bezel, the bottom and the middle, all three are screwed on the dust ring in which is fitted the movement.
 The closures are hermetic and the case is very strong, due to the fact that the dust ring supports on each side the bottom and the bezel, once they are screwed on.
 These cases are made in all shapes and sizes, of ultra-thin cases very elegant.
 The casing is simplified, the winding stem fixes the middle part, which can be hollowed out internally as those for ordinary gold cases to be economical of material.
 Craftsmanship meticulous and faithful.
 Advantageous prices for large series.
 No case, to date, has been more practical, solid and elegant; they are made in gold of all grades, silver and gold plated steel and galonne.